-Robiola di Roccaverano: 40 years of DOP
+Robiola di Roccaverano: over 40 years of PDO

 It has a soft paste, unmistakable creaminess and is good to eat fresh and after a short ripening period: Robiola di Roccaverano is a Piedmontese cheese that has made a name for itself throughout Italy and abroad and is celebrating four decades of DOP in 2019.